Macmilan24/locus-zoom/README.md

 * **Namespace Conflicts:** Use namespaces to prevent data field name collisions.
 * **LD Dependencies:** Be aware of implicit LD dependencies in the `association` panel.

-**Conclusion**

-LocusZoom is a powerful tool for visualizing genetic data.
-By understanding the key concepts, you can create interactive and informative visualizations for your web applications.

-**Remember:**

-* Always refer to the LocusZoom documentation for the most up-to-date information.
-* Experiment with different configurations to see how they affect the plot.
-* Don't be afraid to ask for help from the LocusZoom community.

-This guide should give you a solid foundation for working with LocusZoom as a developer.
-Feel free to ask if you have more questions.